adamkurth/reborn_dev/doc/source/installation.rst

     python setup.py install

-but this is not advised as noted above already.
+but this is not tested and is not advised as noted above.

 Compilation of Fortran code
 ---------------------------